bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project4-vis.md

 ### Structure of your code

-In order to work with grids and pixel buffers you will use the same files as before:
+To work with grids and pixel buffers you will use the same files as before:

-    stb_image_write.h
+* stb_image_write.h
-    pixel_buffer.h, pixel_buffer.c
+* pixel_buffer.h, pixel_buffer.c
-    grid.h, grid.c
+* grid.h, grid.c

 From the previous project you’ll use:

-    map.h, map.c: Need to include grid.h and pixel_buffer.h.
+* map.h, map.c: Need to include grid.h and pixel_buffer.h.
 All functions to create bitmaps from grids are here.
     	If you want to create a separate function to visualize a viewshed grid, you will  add it here.

 You’ll create the following additional files:

-    vis.hpp, vis.cpp: Need to include grid.h.
+* vis.hpp, vis.cpp: Need to include grid.h.
 All the functions to compute the viewshed are here.
-The main functions that you need to implement are in the header, but you will need to add more helper functions. vismain.c: The main() function is here.
-Read command line arguments from the user, create the viewshed grid,  and create the bitmaps.
+          The main functions that you need to implement are in the header, but you will need to add more helper functions.

+* vismain.c: The main() function is here.
+Read command line arguments from the user, create the viewshed grid,
+          and create the bitmaps.
 Includes grid.h, map.h, vis.hpp.

 Once you accept the code on github classroom, a good place to start is writing your ```main()``` in ```vismain.c```:  read the command line arguments, read the elevation grid and create the hillshade map, create the viewshed grid and compute it.
 As you get things to compile, start with an empty ```compute_viewshed_grid()```function, and then gradually add the code in, one small piece at a time.